simonescaccia/IoTProject/Evaluation.md

 ### During the development of the project

 General performance evaluation of the system:
-We want to detect if a water leak occur within 24h, in order to be able to repair it the next working day so that we can reduce water loss.
-Also, we want to know wich pipe is leaking.
+We want to detect if a water leak occur within 24h, in order to detect water leakages without tolerating more than one day of water losses.
+We want also to know wich pipe is leaking.

 We will use the following metrics to evaluate the performance of the system: